About the Xbox One Media Remote

 The Media Remote has no power or functionality

 If your remote won’t perform any functions, replace the batteries with fresh AAA batteries.
-Make sure that you place them in the right position.
+Make sure to place them in the right position.

 If you’ve replaced the batteries and the remote still doesn’t work, you need to replace your remote.
-To order a replacement, go to the Xbox Online Service Centre.
+To order a replacement, go to Device Services.

-The Media Remote works for most of my content and apps, except for a particular app
+The Media Remote works for most of my content and apps, except for a specific app

 The Media Remote will work with most apps.
 However, the design of some third-party apps may not work with the Media Remote.
 In this case, your remote is working and there’s no need to replace it.